 Facebook suggests all of the child exploitation posts it flags are referred to the NCMEC.
 Therefore, the number that goes unreported to the NCMEC could be duplicated pieces of content/accounts.
 Facebook did release some statistics in 2021 which suggested 90 percent of the content it reported to NCMEC was “the same as or visually similar to previously reported content.”

-Facebook’s lower NCMEC reporting rate compared to its content removal rate isn’t as significant as some of the other top-reporting ESPs, however.
+Facebook’s lower NCMEC reporting rate compared to its content removal rate isn’t as significant as some of the other top-reporting electronic service providers (ESPs), however.

-Even though ESPs are mandated to report CSAM to the NCMEC, this does beg the question as to how they are determining what content they should and should not refer to the organization.
-Equally, as ESPs don’t have to notify or send data to prosecutors or police in the country the material/offender originates from, this places an enormous amount of pressure on non-profit organization, NCMEC–which, by the way, had just 41 analysts in 2020.
+Even though ESPs are mandated to report CSAM to the NCMEC, this does beg the question as to how they determine what content they should and should not refer to the organization.
+Equally, as ESPs don’t have to notify or send data to prosecutors or police in the country the material/offender originates from.
+This places an enormous amount of pressure on non-profit organization NCMEC–which, by the way, had just 41 analysts in 2020.

 Which countries are hotspots for child exploitation material?

 Once the NCMEC receives the reports from ESPs, it uses the geolocation of the reports (which are provided by the ESPs) to refer them to the relevant law enforcement agency in that country.
-NCMEC’s referral to law enforcement is described as “voluntary,” too.
-This means that once NCMEC refers the case to the agency, it is up to them to investigate.
+NCMEC’s referral to law enforcement is described as “voluntary”.
+Once NCMEC refers the case to the agency, it is up to them to investigate.
 There is no specific requirement.
 Plus, even though NCMEC may be aware of if and when the law enforcement agency looks into the data sent, they don’t know any more than that.